Nudge Update from the Trenches

 Summer Melt (2014-2017).
 Another retention challenge we've taken on with messaging concerns the infamous "summer melt," when students in good academic standing disappear, never returning after the summer break.
 UWT traditionally loses 6-9% of our first-year students and 5% of our sophomores at that moment.
 A body at rest wants to stay at rest, and it sometimes needs a nudge to get back in motion.

 |2016||40% (41 students)|

-Since 2014, immediately before the beginning of Fall quarter, we nudge eligible-not-registered rising sophomores with information, support and reasons to come in and register.
+Since 2014, immediately before the beginning of Fall quarter, in continuation of our First-Year initiative, we nudge eligible-not-registered rising sophomores with information, support and reasons to come in and register.
 Each summer, we've increased the prompts to these students.
 In 2014, we began 10 days before school, and 20% (14 students) came back to register.
 In 2015, we began four weeks out, with a prompt each week, and brought 36% (22 students) back to campus.
 For five weeks prior to Fall 2016, we sent all eligible-not-registered rising sophomores a weekly nudge regarding the upcoming quarter, value of college, the need to register early to get the courses they want, and asking if they needed any information or help in registering.
 Of these rising sophomores, 40% (41 students) returned for the Fall term.
 UW Tacoma continues to explore new tools to nudge students back for Fall quarter.

 Steve Fund (2017-present)